" " " "

 Heather Crochetiere, Senior Director Technology Adoption, Foresight Canada

-Alex van Knobloch, Operational Excellence & Sustainability Leader, Magna International
+Alex von Knobloch, Operational Excellence & Sustainability Leader, Magna International

-2:15 – 3:15 Private Discussion Roundtables: The Next Generation of Decarbonization Tech: Innovating industrial carbon management TABLE 1: Electrifying Heat: Does electricity pose the answers to low-cost, high heat process challenges?
+14:45 – 15:45 Private Discussion Roundtables: The Next Generation of Decarbonization Tech: Innovating industrial carbon management TABLE 1: What is needed to accelerate Carbon Management in Eastern Canada?
+Mac Walton, International CCS Knowledge Centre

 TABLE 2: How to Overcome the Limitations of Decarbonization Retrofits – Ashley Jones, SOFIAC